 D - Development.
 Setting goals and meeting them can be an important aspect to learning an instrument.
 Working with my students to set clear objectives and working with them to meet these aspirations is an important feature of my tuition system.

-I currently teach 1 to 1 lessons in the Surrey/Buckinghamshire area.
-If you are interested in arranging lessons, please contact me using the interface below, or feel free to email firstname.lastname@example.org.
+I currently teach 1 to 1 and group lessons in London area.
+If you are interested in arranging lessons, please contact me using the interface below, or feel free to email: firstname.lastname@example.org.

 Still not convinced?
 Learning an instrument can not only be a recreational past-time, it can also help massively with your day to day life.
 It has been proven that learning an instrument increases the players ability to focus and concentrate on tasks outside of the instrument.
 Playing an instrument also increase neurophysiological distinction between sounds which aids younger students in their ability to detect subtle differences in sounds which can help in academic contexts.